WallStFam/beyond-rarity-instacheck/README.md

-# Beyond Rarity Instacheck widget
+# Beyond Rarity Instacheck Widget
 This page has instructions for the React component.

 If you are using plain JS you can see instructions here: https://www.npmjs.com/package/@beyondrarity/instacheck-js